-Made to last a long time without being used, these purification tablets can be relied upon to help you in an emergency situation without a backpacking stove to boil water (check out my post on the best backpacking stoves).
+Made to last a long time without being used, these purification tablets can be relied upon to help you in an emergency situation without a camping stove to boil water.

 Easy to store, the Katadyn Micropur tablets are reliable and won’t take up too much room in your backpack.

 Katadyn Hiker Pro Water Filter